-Recommended Reading: Mr. Market and the Intelligent Investor
+Recommended Reading: Mr. Market and Fluctuations

 Thinking ahead of the crowd often means thinking the opposite or contrary to what the vast majority believe.
 Following the herd can be destructive to a portfolio.
 If investors reach a consensus and have a particular outlook on an asset, the current price already reflects that outlook.

 In other words, if 90% of investors believe an asset is going higher they have probably already bought; leaving few buyers to drive the price higher.
 Conversely, if 90% of investors believe an asset can only go lower they have most likely already sold; leaving few sellers to drive the price lower.
 In both cases, it takes very little to spark a major change in direction, leaving the majority fully invested at tops, and under invested at bottoms.

 The value investor can use consensus theory and contrarian investing as another tool in looking at valuation.
 Don’t let the culture and the crowd draw you into group thinking.
 Just because the majority are in agreement doesn’t make it true.